-Two primary systems of land title exist, although the policy in Australia is for land to be registered under the Torrens Title System where possible:
+The policy in Australia is for land to be registered under the Torrens Title System where possible.
+However, there are still two primary systems under which property ownership is managed in Australia:

-- · Old Title System (also known as general law land) - Title is established from a series of instruments by means of which the ownership of the title can be traced - There is no government guarantee to title - The onus is on the owner to prove ownership of title - Torrens Title System - A state-guaranteed title, where a certificate of title contains the owner's details and the various dealings with that land (e.g., leases, mortgages, easements, etc.) are registered in a central register.
-It can detail land above and below the surface either to a certain height limit or without a limit - Torrens Title System has largely replaced the Old Title System - Torrens Title System is the most common form of title in Australia - Strata Title is a type of Torrens Title that allows for the subdivision of land or property through the creation of a strata plan.
-The main difference is that an owner owns a particular parcel of land or part of a building in the strata scheme together with a share in common property that is shared with other owners in the strata scheme
+- Old Title System (also known as general law land) - Title is established from a series of instruments by means of which the ownership of the title can be traced. - There is no government guarantee to title. - The onus is on the owner to prove ownership of title. - Torrens Title System - A state-guaranteed title, where a certificate of title contains the owner's details and the various dealings with that land (e.g. leases, mortgages, easements, etc) are registered in a central register.
+It can detail land above and below the surface either to a certain height limit or without a limit. - Torrens Title System has largely replaced the Old Title System. - Torrens Title System is the most common form of title in Australia.

-Most commonly used in the case of multi-unit housing, but retail and commercial developments may also be sold on a strata title basis
+- Strata Title is a type of Torrens Title that allows for the subdivision of land or property through the creation of a strata plan.
+The main difference is that an owner owns a particular parcel of land or part of a building in the strata scheme together with a share in common property that is shared with other owners in the strata scheme. - Most commonly used in the case of multi-unit housing, but retail and commercial developments may also be sold on a strata title basis.

-Property law in Australia is state and territory based.
+Property law in Australia is State and Territory based.
 There is no uniform property legislation in Australia.
-Each state and territory has individual pieces of legislation covering key areas such as:
+Each State and Territory has individual pieces of legislation covering key areas such as:

-- Local government, town planning and building
+- · local government, town planning and building;

-- Environment
+- environment;

-- · Real estate practises
+- · real estate practises;

-- · Land titles and conveyancing
+- · land titles and conveyancing;

-- · Property taxation
+- · property taxation; and

-- Leasing
+- · leasing.